tokstesla/bugtracker-FE/src/README.md

   <a href="#white_check_mark-requirements">Requirements</a> &#xa0; | &#xa0;
   <a href="#checkered_flag-starting">Starting</a> &#xa0; | &#xa0;
   <a href="#memo-license">License</a> &#xa0; | &#xa0;
-  <a href="https://github.com/ifejeremiah" target="_blank">Author</a>
+  <a href="https://github.com/tokstesla" target="_blank">Author</a>
 </p>

 <br>

 ## About

-A platform for connecting construction companies and contractors to local construction workers looking for short-term or long-term work.
+A web-based bug tracking system for project management.

 ## Features

-- User account and construction project creation.
+- User account, project creation and ticket generation.
 -

 ## Technologies